yiisoft/docs/guide/en/intro/what-is-yii.md

 Yii 3.0 requires PHP 7.2.0 or above and runs best with the latest version of PHP 7.

 Using Yii requires basic knowledge of object-oriented programming (OOP), as Yii is a pure OOP-based framework.
-Yii 3.0 also makes use of the latest features of PHP, such as [namespaces](https://secure.php.net/manual/en/language.namespaces.php) and [traits](https://secure.php.net/manual/en/language.oop5.traits.php).
+Yii 3.0 also makes use of the latest features of PHP, such as type declarations and generators.
 Understanding these concepts will help you more easily pick up Yii 3.0.